 7. Experience peace with that decision.

-Called: Our journeys to religious life, featuring several Franciscan Sisters of Perpetual Adoration
+Show me a sign, featuring several Franciscan Sisters of Perpetual Adoration

 Sustaining the Spirit: Callings, Commitments, and Vocational Challenges, Catherine Cronin Carotta, Michael Carotta